 - 1. Understand participation and coverage provisions of the Program. - 2.
-Understand My Benefits Place and the processes used in administering the Program. employers should reference the Employer Insurance Procedures Manual for assistance. - 3.
-Understand proper forms used in administering the Program. - 4.
-Determine coverage eligibility for each employee. - 5.
-Certify necessary information on behalf of the employer. - 6.
-Key paper application information completed by employees into My Insurance Benefits in lieu of electronic enrollment/refusal/cancelation. - 7.
-Collect and maintain original paper applications for record keeping. - 8.
-Maintain payroll deductions. - 9.
-Submit forms containing information used by ETF to determine eligibility or benefit amounts. - 10.
-Comply with Chapter 40, Wisconsin Statute and Wisconsin Administrative Code reporting requirements. - 11.
-Audit monthly billing statements and submit premium payments. - 12.
-Perform annual coverage and premium updates based on the annual renewal census. - 13.
-Report employment changes via My Insurance Benefits required to maintain life insurance.

-14. Ensure staff responsible for the day-to-day administration of the Program receives all program-related communications sent by ETF and Securian.
+Understand proper forms used in administering the Program. - 3.
+Determine coverage eligibility for each employee. - 4.
+Certify necessary information on behalf of the employer. - 5.
+Collect, audit, and maintain applications and maintain payroll deductions. - 6.
+Sign and transmit forms containing information used by ETF to determine eligibility or benefit amounts. - 7.
+Comply with Chapter 40, Wisconsin Statute and Wisconsin Administrative Code reporting requirements. - 8.
+Audit and submit premium payments. - 9.
+Perform annual coverage and premium updates based on the annual renewal census. - 10.
+Report employment changes required to maintain life insurance. - 11.
+Ensure staff responsible for the day-to-day administration of the Program receive all program-related communications sent by ETF and Securian Financial.